 Remember, a professional voice-over actor wants to make your job easier and engage in fruitful collaboration, while being paid a reasonable and fair fee for their work.
 Trust should be enjoyed on both ends of the partnership.
 Find a voice-over actor that fits the bill on all of above while providing a voice that makes your project shine, and you’ve found yourself a keeper.

 Keep the person in your contact list for additional voice-over projects down the line, or even to ask then for other voice talent recommendations if you or others in your company need a different sounding or type of voice for upcoming projects.
-That way you can refrain from ever moving on to Step 6: starting the search process all over again.
+That way you can refrain from ever moving on to Step 6, which is to start the search process all over again.

 Please contact me if you think I can be of service to you in finding just the right voice-over talent for your next project!